About

 and Chief Integrity Officer

-He holds degrees in Industrial Engineering from the Catholic University of Argentina and an MBA from the Haas School of Business at the University of California, Berkeley.
+He holds an MBA from the Haas School of Business at the University of California, Berkeley, and a Master of Science in Industrial Engineering from the Universidad Católica Argentina.

 The title of Chief Integrity Officer, which he holds alongside his roles as Chairman and Chief Executive Officer, is not ceremonial.
 It reflects the governing position of ethical discipline within the firm's operating model: that integrity is not a department or a function but the architecture of every decision the institution makes.